libp2p/specs/error-codes/README.md

 32-bit Length field interpreted as the error code.
 See [yamux spec extension](https://github.com/libp2p/specs/pull/622).

-Connection Close error code delivery to the other end depends on the OS TCP implementation and the TCP options used for the socket.
-In particular, when `SO_LINGER` TCP option is set to 0 and the implementation closes the connection immediately after writing the error code containing frame, the error code may not be delivered.
+TCP connections with Yamux may not deliver the error code to the peer depending on the TCP socket options used.
+In particular, setting the `SO_LINGER` socket option with timeout 0, the OS discards all the data in the send buffer and sends a TCP RST to immediately close the connection, preventing error code delivery.

 ### WebRTC
-There is no way to provide any information on closing a peer connection in WebRTC.
-Providing error codes on Connection Close will be taken up in the future.
+A libp2p WebRTC connection is closed by closing the underlying WebRTC Peer Connection.
+As there's no way to provide any information to the peer on closing a WebRTC Peer Connection, it's not possible to signal error codes on Connection Close.

 For Stream Resets, the error code can be sent in the `errorCode` field of the WebRTC message with `flag` set to `RESET_STREAM`.